Updated on May 22, 2018

 “Hello, hello!”
 Raquel Vasco smiles and greets parents and their babies as they enter the clinic for vaccinations and weighing.
 “I want to welcome you to the ‘play box.’”

 Raquel is a preventive medicine technician at Beluluane Health Centre in Boane District, Mozambique.
 She spends quite a bit of her daily routine around the serious business of play.
-The play box is a PATH-led pilot innovation where health service providers like Raquel use playthings made from locally available materials to make health facility areas and lengthy wait times more child-friendly.
+The play box is a PATH-led innovation where health service providers like Raquel use playthings made from locally available materials to make health facility areas and lengthy wait times more child-friendly.
 During play box sessions, health service providers also counsel parents on ways to talk and play with their children.

 Play is big work for babies, and in the first three years of their lives vitally important to their development.
 Research has shown that when parents and caregivers play and talk with their children in these early years, children grow up to be healthier, more educated adults who actually earn more than their counterparts.